Book Your Appointment Now

 Get Started With a Canadian-Licensed Physician Today

-TelePlus Care offers virtual semaglutide assessments to adults across Alberta and select provinces, with same-day or next-day appointments, transparent pricing, and full integration with major Canadian pharmacy chains.
-Our physicians are licensed by the College of Physicians and Surgeons of Alberta and follow Obesity Canada and Diabetes Canada guidelines.
+TelePlus Care offers virtual semaglutide assessments to adults across Alberta and select provinces, with same-day or next-day appointments, clear appointment steps, and full integration with major Canadian pharmacy chains.
+Our doctors are fully licensed.
 Book your consultation now to see whether Ozempic is right for you, review your lab work, and receive a prescription you can fill at any pharmacy in your province.

 Your Fast and Convenient Healthcare Solution